 Situated in Northeast Tennessee, East Tennessee State University is a state-supported, coeducational institution and one of the principal campuses governed by the Tennessee Board of Regents, the sixth largest higher education system in the country.
 Its main campus is in Johnson City with locations in Elizabethton, Kingsport, Bristol and Greeneville.
 Chartered in 1909 as East Tennessee State Normal School, the institution experienced several name changes before achieving university status in 1963.
 East Tennessee State Normal School, which opened in 1911, became East Tennessee State Teachers College in 1925; five years later, the name was changed to State Teachers College, Johnson City.
 Beginning in 1943, the institution was known as East Tennessee State College for 20 years.
-Today, ETSU is a multifaceted university offering two-year, four-year and graduate programs of study through eight colleges and schools: College of Arts and Sciences; College of Business and Technology; the Claudius G. Clemmer College of Education; James H. Quillen College of Medicine; College of Nursing; College of Public and Allied Health; School of Continuing Studies; and School of Graduate Studies.
+Today, ETSU is a multifaceted university offering two-year, four-year and graduate programs of study through these colleges and schools: College of Arts and Sciences; College of Business and Technology; the Claudius G. Clemmer College of Education; James H. Quillen College of Medicine; College of Nursing; College of Public and Allied Health; School of Continuing Studies; School of Graduate Studies; the new Honors College; and the new College of Pharmacy which plans to admit its first class in Spring 2007.

 The James H. Quillen College of Medicine, one of two state-supported medical colleges in Tennessee, offers a program leading to the M.D. degree as well as accredited residency programs in family practice, internal medicine, obstetrics/gynecology, pathology, pediatrics, psychiatry and surgery.
 Accelerated residency programs in family practice and internal medicine are also offered.
 Created by the Tennessee legislature in 1974, the College of Medicine enrolled its first class of 24 students in 1978, awarded the first M.D. degrees four years later and as of June 2004 had awarded more than 1,200 M.D. degrees.
-In 1988, this college combined with the colleges of Nursing and Public and Allied Health to form a Division of Health Sciences.
+In 1988, this college combined with the colleges of Nursing and Public and Allied Health to form a Division of Health Sciences, which will also include the new College of Pharmacy.